Changissnz/nu_merchant_principal/README.md

 sometimes lead to admissions of some kind of fault for the purpose of correction towards "balance".
-Other times, there is only the acknowledgment of such a force, and the underlying drive to forgo attempts to change activity stemming from this force by entirely eliminating it from all levels of cognition.
+Other times, there is only the acknowledgment of such a force, and there remains underlying drive to forgo attempts to change activity stemming from this force, via entire elimination of it from all levels of cognition.
 Dishearteningly, from a great number of perspectives, "pride" along with its six counterparts constitute unkillable forces very much like essential ingredients for a specific food recipe.
 Things would not be the same without pride.